WHAT IS UARF?

 Middle Tennessee Electric

-The first UARF grants supported John Goodfellow’s work to develop and prove a quantitative approach to determining optimal vegetation management spending and cycle times.
-The project was successful in constructing and validating a risk-based model that can support informed decisions on the tradeoffs between vegetation maintenance expense and tree-initiated risk to overhead distribution systems.
+The first UARF grants (2012-14) supported John Goodfellow’s work to develop and prove a quantitative approach to determining optimal vegetation management spending and cycle times.
+The project “Development of a business case for scheduling utility vegetation management on a preventative vs. corrective maintenance basis” was successful in constructing and validating a risk-based model that can support informed decisions on the tradeoffs between vegetation maintenance expense and tree-initiated risk to overhead distribution systems.
 The project report was issued in late 2015, and demonstrated that without consideration of the indirect cost impact of outages on customers, it may be difficult to establish a basis for preventive maintenance.